hden/labrador/README.md

 What it generates:

-* A record `name` representing a batchable fetch unit.
+* A record `name-retriever` representing a batchable fetch unit.
 * A `lab/fetch` multimethod entry so you can call `(lab/fetch :tag id & more)` (omit `:tag` and use the auto-resolved `(lab/fetch ::name id & more)`).